Surya-Sriramoju/Superpixels-and-Image-Segmentation/README.md

 Network training definition :

-- A standard VGG16 network with pretrained Imagenet weights was loaded.
+- A UNet classifier was loaded.

-- The last layer was removed a few linear layers were added to enable transfer learning.

 - Cross entropy loss was as a loss function.
-Stochastic gradient descent with momentum was used as the optimizer.
+Adam with momentum was used as the optimizer.

 The trained neural network then takes each superpixel patch as an input and outputs a class ID for it.
 This can be used to create a semantic segmentation of the input image.